NewlineDotBlog/kalidesktop-docker/README.md

 # kalidesktop-docker
 Running kali linux from docker.
 Complete with (no)VNC gui and persistances.

+Indepth blog about how this all functions on https://newline.blog soon.

 WIP, clone/use at your own risk!

 ## Quick usage

+The easiest way to get started is with the `pullkali.sh` script in the [repository](https://github.com/NewlineDotBlog/kalidesktop-docker).
+This scripts allows you to get started as fast as possible and will allow you to make additional personal changes to your image.

 To use this without the build script or the git repository, build and run as follows: